Showcasing Creativity and Community Partnerships

 Whether it’s a hospital skyway filled with glass floats or special glass art for your office, Hilltop Artists students are up to the challenge.
 If you are interested in commissioning an installation, please check out our Commissioned Work and contact our Production Manager, Jessica Hogan.

-Our 2018 exhibit, Our Dreams, will be on display at the W.W.
+Our 2018 exhibit, Our Dreams, was on display at the W.W.
 Seymour Botanical Conservatory from April 13 to June 17, 2018.
 Created by the young women from our Arts Connect Program, the mixed-media exhibit explores the theme of dreams in their artwork using glass, paint, paper, writing and sound.
-Learn more about the exhibit and a special Artist Reception.
+Though no longer on view, you can learn more about the exhibit here.

 Common Threads, at the W.W.
-Seymour Botanical Conservatory was on display in 2016 – though no longer on view, you welcome to learn more about it by following this link.
+Seymour Botanical Conservatory was on display in 2016 – though no longer on view, you’re welcome to learn more about it by following this link.